Best Investing Apps for Beginners 2026: 10 Picks That Actually Deliver ROI

 - Stock-Back rewards are small in practice

-- Smart Portfolio isn't as sophisticated as Betterment or Wealthfront
+- Smart Portfolio isn't as advanced as Betterment or Wealthfront

-Verdict: Stash works best for someone who needs hand-holding through their first 6–12 months of investing.
-After that, you've probably outgrown it and should move somewhere cheaper.
+Verdict: Stash works best for your first year of investing.
+After that, you'll outgrow it and should move somewhere cheaper.

 5. M1 Finance — Best for Long-Term Portfolio Building

-Look, M1 Finance is the one on this list I'd genuinely recommend to the widest range of beginners.
-It's free, it automates portfolio rebalancing, it offers fractional shares in 6,000+ stocks and ETFs, and it lets you build "Pies" — visual, customizable portfolios that make it easy to see exactly what you own and why.
-There's no per-trade commission and no management fee on the standard plan.
-That combination is genuinely rare and worth paying attention to.
+Here's my honest take: M1 Finance is probably the best choice for most beginners.
+It's free, automates portfolio rebalancing, lets you buy fractional shares in 6,000+ stocks and ETFs, and uses "Pies" — visual, customizable portfolios that make it obvious what you own and why.
+Zero commission per trade, zero management fee on the standard plan.
+That combination is genuinely rare.

-(Fun fact: M1 Finance has been around since 2015 and has quietly amassed over $8 billion in assets under management — not bad for a platform most casual investors have never heard of.)
+(Side note: M1 Finance has been running since 2015 and quietly manages over $8 billion in assets — not bad for a platform most casual investors don't know about.)

 Key Features: